Twisted Whittaker category on affine flags and the category of representations of the mixed quantum group: The functor to the category of factorization modules

+{Then, we note that standards $\{\Delta_{\lambda, \Omega_q^{L,'}}\}$ generate the category $\Omega_{q}^{L,'}-\Fact$ under cohomology shifts, extensions, and colimits, and the functor $F^L$ is compatible with cohomology shift, extensions, and colimits.
+Hence, $F^L$ is essentially surjective by Proposition \ref{imstan}.}

 To prove the t-exactness of $F^L$, note that according to \eqref{3.32} and \eqref{factt}, t-structures on both sides are defined by the 'Hom' with standard objects.
-We have already seen from above (Proposition \ref{im costand} and \ref{imstan}) that the functor $F^L$ preserves standards.
+According to Proposition \ref{imstan}, the functor $F^L$ preserves standards.
 Hence, $F^L$ is t-exact. \end{proof}